Piraran/estuary-to-daw-workshop/README.md

 1. This repository

    To install this repository click con the green "Code" button.
-Then click on "Download Repository".
+Then click on "Download Zip" button.
 Afterwards decompress the zip at your preferred location.
    ![Download Dialog](images/download-repository.jpg)

 2. `SuperCollider` - A synthesis server, language and integrated development environment (IDE).